-Starting un 1979 QUNO worked to raise public awareness about the issue of child soldiers, its causes and consequences, and to develop international standards to prohibit the military recruitment and use in combat of all those under 18 years of age in government armed forces or other armed groups.
+In the 1970s, QUNO worked to raise public awareness about the issue of child soldiers, its causes and consequences, and to develop international standards to prohibit the military recruitment and use in combat of people under 18 years of age, whether in government armed forces or in other armed groups.

-the Optional Protocol to the Convention on the Rights of the Child on Involvement of Children in Armed Conflict; and
+- the Optional Protocol to the Convention on the Rights of the Child on Involvement of Children in Armed Conflict (adopted in 2000) and